Pushing the Limits: Mastering the 1M Context Window in Claude Code

 • Claude Code: A terminal-based coding agent that interacts directly with your filesystem.

-• Laravel Blade: A templating engine for
+• Laravel Blade: A templating engine for used in the project tests.

 • Sub-agents: Internal Claude processes that distribute tasks across multiple context windows simultaneously.